zhenrong-wang/hpc-now/README.md

 # 1. Project Background

 Cloud High-Performance Computing - Cloud HPC, differs from on-premise HPC significantly.
 Cloud service brings high scalability and flexibility to High-Performance Computing.
-However, most HPC users are not familiar with building and maintaining HPC services on the cloud.
+However, most HPC users are not familiar with building and maintaining HPC services in the cloud.
+The technical barrier of cloud computing is very high to researchers, engineers, and developers in different scientific and engineering domains, e.g. energy, chemistry, physics, materials, bioscience.

-In order to make it super easy to start and manage HPC workloads on the cloud, we have been developing this project and named it as HPC-NOW.
-NOW stands for:
+In order to make it super easy to start and manage HPC workloads in the cloud, we have been developing this project: HPC-NOW.
+'NOW' stands for:

-- Start HPC journey on the cloud immediately, in minutes.
+- Start HPC workloads in the cloud **NOW**, immediately, in minutes.
-- (almost) No Operation Workload.
+- Manage HPC workloads with (almost) **N**o **O**peration **W**orkload.

-Currently, the HPC-NOW platform supports the cloud services as below:
+Currently, the HPC-NOW platform supports 7 popular cloud platforms, shown as below:

 - [Alibaba Cloud](https://www.alibabacloud.com/en), HPC-NOW Internal Code: CLOUD_A
 - [Tencent Cloud](https://www.tencentcloud.com/), HPC-NOW Internal Code: CLOUD_B